 But training takes time and money, and there is always the risk that employees will revert to their old ways.
 To cut expenses while keeping training front and center, many companies are moving to digital learning tools.

 KaiTutor Onboard Training

 Consider empowering employees with a tool like the KaiTutor™.
 KaiTutor works like a personal trainer that never leaves the employee’s side.
-A tablet mounted directly on the cleaning machine, the technology displays instructional videos that demonstrate exactly how to use the equipment to clean to a high standard.
+A tablet is mounted directly on the cleaning machine.
+The technology displays instructional videos that demonstrate exactly how to use the equipment to clean to a high standard.

 This visual instruction breaks down language barriers, allowing universal access to learning.
 Users can play, pause, and practice the skill as needed, enhancing confidence and mastery.
 The result?
 Empowered employees, correctly cleaned spaces, and happy clients.